AmrAlsyed/React-ShoppingCart-Project/README.md

-Aftr downloading the files run npm install in the terminal in order to install all the dependencies needed to run the project, then run npm start and visit http://localhost:3000 .
+After downloading the files run npm install in the terminal in order to install all the dependencies needed to run the project, then run npm start and visit http://localhost:3000 .